jakobbjelver/eventswipe-app/privacy.md

 ## 7. GDPR Compliance

 We comply with the General Data Protection Regulation (GDPR) for users in the European Union.
+DPO is Jakob Bjelvér, contact: jakob@messerstudios.dev.

 ## 8. Your Rights

-- **Access and Control**: You can access, update, or request deletion of your personal information by navigating to the Settings screen in the app, or by emailing us at messerklang@gmail.com.
+- **Access and Control**: You can access, update, or request deletion of your personal information by navigating to the Settings screen in the app, or by emailing us at jakob@messerstudios.dev.

 ## 9. Changes to this Policy